For Jack Spicer

 before the oaths, and the exile,

-singing the defiant Wobbly International,
+sang the defiant Wobbly International,

-growling at injustice, reds and whites
+growled at injustice, red and white,

-absolutes that own you or reject you
+and the absolutes that own you or reject you

-leaving the party of one, the poet outside
+leaving the party of one, the poet outside,

 his truth a nit in the indifference of our time